qwe2820435o2/SceneGuide/Design/Msg streaming design.md

 The service provides an RPC interface for sending messages

 When the upstream service performs business operations, it uniformly calls this interface to send messages

+Messages will be stuffed into different Redis Lists according to different business types
 ```

 ### 4.2 Push Msg